How can anyone in the United States think that bats are scary?

 - Myotis yumanensis

-- Feet are large and wide, ears long straight and thin, short head and broad snout.
+- The feet are large and wide.
+The ears are long, straight, and thin, with a short head and broad snout.

 Yuma Bat Range Map

 The Yuma bat is an opportunistic hunter and is not picky about what it eats.
 They will consume whatever is most abundant in that area, such as beetles and other soft-bodied insects.
 Look for them flying over slow-moving water or vegetation as they forage for insects.

 Interestingly, these bats will sometimes use their tail membranes as a pouch to catch larger insect prey.

 - The fur varies from bright orange-brown to gray.
 The wingspan is approximately 10 inches (25 cm).